 Are you curious about what aspects of the big day will change for weddings without bridal parties?
 Here are some things you might have to adjust if you’re not having a bridal party:

-- Who holds the bouquet?
-Typically a bride will hand off her bouquet to the maid of honor during the vow exchange, but if you don’t have attendants standing with you, that’s not an option.
-Even without a bridal party, you will probably have your VIPs in the front row, right?
-Choose one of your close friends, siblings, or family members to hold your bouquet as you say your “I dos” – just make sure they know about this duty in advance.
+Typically a bride will hand off her bouquet to the maid of honor during the wedding ceremony, but if you don’t have bridesmaids standing with you, that won't be an option.
+Even for a wedding without bridal-party members, you will probably have your VIPs in the front row, right?
+Choose one of your close friends, siblings, or family members to hold your bouquet as you and your beloved say your “I dos” – just make sure they know about this duty in advance.

-- Who holds the rings?
-On a similar note, the best man often holds onto the wedding rings until the time to exchange them comes in the ceremony, because no one really wants to trust the ring bearer with expensive jewelry.
+On a similar note, the best man often holds onto the wedding rings until the time to exchange them comes in the ceremony, because no one really wants to trust the young ring bearer with expensive jewelry.
 One great option for weddings without bridal-party members is to entrust the officiant with the rings.
-It should be an even more seamless transition for the wedding day than the groom turning around to get them as the best man hands the rings over.
+It should be an even more seamless transition for the wedding day than the groom turning around to get them from his best man.

-- Length of the processional.
-This might be a plus for some couples, but without bridesmaids or groomsmen, there won't be many people walking down the aisle.
-The predominant way this might affect your planning is song choice.
-Usually there is a tune selected for the wedding party, and then one for the bride.
-There will not be sufficient time for two, and you might even have to make sure the song is cued up so that your favorite part is playing as you walk down the aisle.
+This particular one might be a plus for some couples, but with no bridal party, there won't be any bridesmaids or groomsmen walking down the aisle.
+The predominant way this might affect your planning is wedding processional song choice.
+Usually there is a tune selected for any family members and the wedding party, and then one for the bride.
+There will likely not be sufficient time for two, and you might even have to make sure the ceremony song is cued up so that your favorite part is playing as you walk down the aisle.
 This is by no means a reason to reject the idea, it's just something to keep in mind when wedding planning.

 A bride usually gets her hair and makeup done with her bridesmaids, but just because you don’t have any doesn’t mean you have to get ready alone – unless that’s what you want!
 Many brides featured in Inside Weddings love having their photographer document those picture-perfect "getting-ready" shots, and we're here to share that you can absolutely do so even if you have a wedding without bridesmaids!
 You may consider asking your sisters or closest friends to do hair and makeup with you on the big day.
 However, if you don’t offer beauty services to them, it may feel awkward as a professional works on you.
 It also can lead to the same issues of hierarchy that you may have been trying to avoid by not having a bridal party in the first place.
 Even if you're not having bridesmaids, make sure you make your close friends who are prepping for the ceremony with you feel special!